How Gate Design Affects Your Plastic Injection Molds

 - Nevertheless, it is more expensive and complicated.

 - Increases cycle times and costs

-- Involves consumption of material because of longer runners.
+- Involves the consumption of material because of longer runners.

 Advantages of the Most Common Gate Types for Plastic Injection Molds